-Each semester SU Abroad has students in our programs with medical and health requirements.
-You will have the opportunity to notify the SU Abroad Case Manager of any medical or health requirements by completing your post acceptance Medical History online questionnaire.
-The Case Manager will work with you directly on ensuring you are adequately prepared prior to departure.
+Each semester, SU Abroad has students on our programs with medical and health requirements.
+You will have the opportunity to notify the SU Abroad Case Manager of any medical or health requirements by completing your post-acceptance Medical History online questionnaire.
+The Case Manager will work with you directly prior to departure.
 The staff and center cannot provide accommodations, whether medical, dietary, or academic unless notified in advance.
 While the SU Abroad Medical History form is voluntary, we invite you to communicate specific conditions.
 We welcome the opportunity to provide you with accommodations as much as we are able.

 It is not always possible to provide households that are fully vegetarian or totally smoke-free.
 Whenever you can, you should be prepared to be flexible.